This topic describes the hardware and software configurations supported in TIBCO® Streaming release 10.4.0.

 On Red Hat platforms, TIBCO supports and recommends Red Hat Enterprise MRG Realtime for deployments that require low-latency processing.

 **Users of macOS 10.12 Sierra and High Sierra 10.13, see Starting StreamBase Studio on macOS Sierra.

 |Processor Architectures||TIBCO Streaming runs on Intel and AMD 64-bit x86_64 processors.
 For all Intel processors, hyperthreading is supported.
 For Intel and AMD processors, multiple CPU cores are supported and encouraged.|

-StreamBase Studio and the StreamBase Runtime require an installation of Oracle JDK 8 for Studio and for running Maven at the command line.
+StreamBase Studio and the StreamBase Runtime require an installation of Oracle JDK 8.